vivlim/srb2kart-docker-alpine/README.md

 #### Addons

-In order to load addons which have the .pk3 or .kart extensions, put them in the `/addons` directory and they will be copied into the assets folder during startup.
+In order to load addons which have the .pk3, .wad, or .kart extensions, put them in the `/addons` directory and they will be copied into the assets folder during startup.

 For addons which have more involved setup, this is currently an unsolved problem :)